niravnmore/phptut/se_assiginment.md

 #### Web Application

-Q. What are the advantages of using web applications over desktop applications?
+Q-27.
+What are the advantages of using web applications over desktop applications?
 - The advantages of using **web applications** over **desktop applications** include:
     1. **Cross-Platform Compatibility**: Web applications can run on any device with a browser, regardless of the operating system (Windows, macOS, Linux, etc.).
     2. **No Installation Required**: Users can access web apps directly from the browser without the need for installation, saving time and reducing the complexity for users.